aleph-viewer/aleph/README.md

 - Permits panning, rotating, and animated transitions between annotations/measurements
 - Has "in-scene" annotation/measurement tools as opposed to overlaid, permitting future AR/VR/XR use cases

-Aleph can be used to display GLTF files and DICOM series.
-GLTF can be used in conjunction with DRACO compression.

-To annotate/measure an object, open the "Settings" tab in the control panel and check "Enable Node Placement".
-Clicking on a 3D object will create a node which can be given a title and description.
-Nodes can be used as points of interest or can be connected via edges.
-With a node selected, SHIFT + Click to create an edge between that and another node.
-Edges can be used for measurement and can also be labeled with a title and description.
-Units of measurement can be changed in the control panel.
-SHIFT + Click between edges to measure angles.

 ## Getting Started

 Clone the repository and run `npm install`